YohanV1/TissueLab-Scheduler/README.md

   - `TISSUE_MASK`: classical thresholding to mark tissue vs background (green overlay).
 Useful to skip blank tiles.
 - Optional `branch`: jobs in the same branch run serially; different branches can run concurrently.
 - Click Create Job; you’ll see a `job_id`.
+- Up to 10 jobs per workflow are allowed; the counter shows jobs created.

 5) Start / Observe
 - Click "Start Queue" to start all PENDING jobs, or click "Start" on an individual job card.